neogeny/TatSu/docs/parserconfig.rst

     trace_separator: str = C_DERIVE

-The separator to usee between lines in a trace.
+The separator to use between lines in a trace.

 grammar
 ~~~~~~~